- Download our Moving to France Guide (PDF)

 Unconscious bias training in France

-The concept of unconscious bias is an implicit set of often stereotyped ideas an individual carries about groups of people different to themselves.
-These ideas are not purposefully adopted but rather develop subtly over time, and people tend to hold unconscious biases about groups they never or rarely come into contact with.
-As a result, they're often inaccurate and based on assumptions.
+The concept of unconscious bias is an implicit set of often stereotyped ideas we carry about groups of people different to ourselves.
+These ideas are not purposefully adopted but rather develop subtly over time, and we tend to hold unconscious biases about groups we never or rarely come into contact with.
+As a result, they’re often inaccurate and based on assumptions.

-Unconscious bias can profoundly affect both personal and work conditions.
-In the workplace, unchecked bias undermines vital aspects of the company, with negative effects on employee performance, retention and recruitment.
-In a bid to create a better work environment, many companies are beginning to institute unconscious bias training.
-There are also a number of online resources that can be used to improve self-awareness regarding bias.
+Unconscious bias can profoundly affect personal and work conditions.
+In the workplace, unchecked bias undermines important aspects of the company, with negative effects on employee performance, retention and recruitment.
+In a bid to create a better work environment, many French companies are beginning to institute unconscious bias training.
+One challenge expats might face is that many training resources are predominantly in French, which can present a language barrier if you’re not a fluent speaker.

 Useful resources